Arkansas, known for its picturesque landscapes and abundant flora, is home to many insect species.

 Western honey bees have been extensively bred to be docile, which makes them popular among beekeepers.

-Their life cycle is similar to other bees: they begin with an egg that hatches into a larva, then undergo several stages until they pupate and emerge as adults.
+Their life cycle is similar to that of other bees: they begin with an egg that hatches into a larva, then undergo several stages until they pupate and emerge as adults.

 3. Large Carpenter Bees